 • Shiraz-Grenache blends

 Made well, and from a quality source, haggis offers a rich combination of meaty flavours with peppery and herby characters, as well as bit of spice.
-If you’re unsure, why not ask your local butcher for advice?
+If you’re unsure about where to find it, try your local butcher.

-Food safety officials in the US prohibited haggis imports in 1971, citing the traditional inclusion of sheep’s lung.
+That said, US food safety officials banned haggis imports in 1971 over the traditional inclusion of sheep’s lung.

 Pairing red wine with haggis

-‘I’m always surprised at how peppery haggis is – not spicy, but peppery,’ said Tina Gellie, Decanter Content Editor, who offered her advice ahead of Burns Night.
+‘I’m always surprised at how peppery haggis is – not spicy, but peppery,’ said Tina Gellie, Decanter’s head of content.

 ‘And of course it is also dense, rich and meaty.
-As most people do on Burns Night, I have always paired my haggis, neeps and tatties with whisk(e)y, but if I were to choose a wine, I’d probably go for a juicy, fruit-driven red, where the tannins wouldn’t compete too much,’ said Gellie, who is also Regional Editor for the US, Canada, Australia, New Zealand and South Africa.
+As most people do on Burns Night, I have always paired my haggis, neeps and tatties with whisk(e)y, but if I were to choose a wine, I’d probably go for a juicy, fruit-driven red, where the tannins wouldn’t compete too much.’

 German Spätburgunder (Pinot noir) with vegetarian haggis

-Natalie Earl, Decanter Regional Editor for France (excl.
-Bordeaux and Burgundy), said she would enjoy vegetarian haggis with a German Spätburgunder.
+Natalie Earl, Decanter Regional Editor for France (excluding Bordeaux), said she would enjoy vegetarian haggis with a German Spätburgunder.

 ‘Both have an earthy, savoury character, and the Spätburgunder is light enough not to make the whole combination too rich,’ she said.